+ADDISON RUSSELL is

-MATT RUSSELL is an experienced lobbyist, seasoned political strategist and government relations professional who has represented clients at the local, state and federal levels.
+an attorney and government relations specialist.
+She serves as assistant general counsel to Tennessee REALTORS®, and lobbies the Tennessee an experienced lobbyist, seasoned political strategist and government relations professional who has represented clients at the local, state and federal levels.
 Prior to joining Ramsey, Farrar & Bates, Matt directed several campaigns across the state of Tennessee.
 In 2016, he managed Republican Sen. Steve Dickerson to a 13-point victory over his Democratic opponent in a district that voted Democratic on the federal level.
 Matt served in multiple roles with the Tennessee State Senate, including as research analyst to the Transportation and Safety Committee.